Skip to content

 Starting, Stopping, and Updating

-The Jupyter Notebook application is managed as a native systemd service.
-Use the following commands to manage the service:
+The Jupyter Notebook service is managed via systemd.
+Use the following commands to control the service:

 • Start the service: